Hi5

-hi5 is an American social networking service based in San Francisco, California.
+hi5 was an American social networking service based in San Francisco, California.
 It is owned by The Meet Group.

-Users can create a profile and provide personal information including interests, age, photos, and hometown.
-Users can also send friend requests via email to other users.
-When a person receives a friend request, they may accept or decline it, or block the user altogether.
-If the user accepts another user as a friend, the two will be connected directly or in the 1st degree.
-The user will then appear on the person's contact list and vice versa.
-Some users opt to make their profiles available for everyone on hi5 to view.
-Other users exercise the option to make their profile viewable only to those people who are in their network.
+Users could create a profile and provide personal information including interests, age, photos, and hometown.
+Users could also send friend requests via email to other users.
+When a person received a friend request, they could accept or decline it, or block the user altogether.
+If the user accepts another user as a friend, the two would be connected directly or in the 1st degree.
+The user would then appear on the person's contact list and vice versa.
+Users could opt to make their profile viewable to everyone on hi5, or only viewable to people in their network. hi5 was marketed to users interested in flirting, dating, and making new friends.
+In order to join hi5, users had to be at least 18 years or older.

 In a 2009 redesign, hi5 added features oriented toward gaming and entertainment.
 The site featured over 200 games in a variety of genres, and was adding games at a rate of 2-3 per week.
-It is targeted to users that are interested in flirting, dating, and making new friends.
-In order to join hi5, users must be age 18 or older.
 Due to hi5's shift in focus to social gaming, Comscore reclassified hi5 as an online gaming site in early 2011.
 According to comScore, hi5 ranked as the 6th most trafficked online gaming site.